razerofficial/ClickTeamFusion_ChromaSDK/README.md

 * `Offset All Frames with RGB Offset` - Add `RGB` values to the existing animation colors.

+* `Set Frame Color Data by Index` - Set individual colors by frame and index.
+Use the expression `Get Frame Count` to the total number of frames.
+Frame index is zero based.
+Use the expression `Get Color Data Size` to get the total number of color indexes.
+Color index is zero based.

 **Animations**

 * `Get Animation` - Load a `Chroma` animation into memory.